 Marshall’s book Nonviolent Communication: A Language of Life will give you the basics.

-There are several videos of Marshall on YouTube, and here is an interview – NonViolent Communication as an Evolutionary Imperative.
+Marshall is no longer with us, but there are several videos of Marshall on YouTube, and here is an interview – NonViolent Communication as an Evolutionary Imperative.

 The official NVC organization is CNVC where you can find more books, teachers, trainings, and practice groups.